Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 Final Thoughts on Media Buying as an Affiliate

-With all that in mind, here are a few parting thoughts to think about:
+With all that in mind, here are a few parting thoughts to consider:

 - Are you reinventing the wheel with every offer?
-(There are general angles and pain points that carry over from one offer to the next, especially within the same niche, so focus on the longer-term business.)
+(There are general angles and pain points that carry over from one offer to the next, especially within the same niche, so test and collect what works for the long term.)

 - Because of spy tools, you may be at risk of competing affiliates or sellers stealing your great ideas.
 The comeback for that is making original content – if you physically make your own creatives and can prove it to Facebook, they’ll take down the competition’s ads.